rendleyhq/docs.rendleysdk.com/getting-started/animation.md

 ### Property Animations

-Each property of a clip can have its own animation, defined by the `PropertyAnimation` interface.
+Each property of a clip can have its own animation, defined by the [`PropertyAnimation`](/api-reference/interfaces/PropertyAnimation.html) interface.
 This interface includes a list of keyframes that specify the animation's timing and behavior:

-- **property**: Identifier for a specific property (e.g., `PositionX`, `ScaleX`, etc.).
+- **property**: Identifier for a specific property (e.g., `positionX`, `positionY`, `scaleX`, `scaleY`, `alpha`, `rotation`).
 - **inOutOfRange**: Handles values out of range (original or first keyframe).
 - **outOutOfRange**: Handles values out of range (original or last keyframe).
 - **keyframes**: List of keyframes, with easing determined by the previous keyframe.

 ### Keyframes

-Keyframes are the building blocks of animations, defining specific values at certain times within the animation timeline.
+[Keyframes](/api-reference/interfaces/Keyframe.html) are the building blocks of animations, defining specific values at certain times within the animation timeline.
 They can handle both numeric and string values and are applied in various visual spaces such as absolute or relative:

 - **time**: Time in seconds, offset by `AnimationData.offset` if set.
 - **value**: Value at that time; numeric values are interpolated, while strings are set as-is (e.g., text properties).